-17.1 Alternatives to rented accommodation with the Council or a Registered Provider
+17.1 Alternatives to rented accommodation with a Registered Provider

-Applicants who are seeking alternatives to traditional rented accommodation with the Council or a Registered Provider, e.g. low cost home ownership, sheltered housing with extra care schemes or relocation, should make this clear on the application form.
+Applicants who are seeking alternatives to traditional rented accommodation with a Registered Provider, e.g. low cost home ownership, sheltered housing with extra care schemes or relocation, should make this clear on the application form.
 Applicants' details are shared with other providers that may work in partnership with the Council to provide other types of accommodation.